ElementG9/DodecaPi-Software/protocol/protocol.md

 |            |            |       |

 Ox08 Handshake Response should leave the data field empty.
-Should only be sent if the protocol version received in [0x00 Handshake](#0x00-handshake) is compatible with the child version.
-If the protocols are incompatible, the child should send [0x07 Disconnect](#0x07-disconnect) instead.
+Should only be sent if the protocol version received in [0x00 Handshake](#0x00-handshake) is compatible with the worker version.
+If the protocols are incompatible, the worker should send [0x07 Disconnect](#0x07-disconnect) instead.

 ## 0x10 Pong